EF / World Journeys

 • Audit and align mobile and web purchase flows

-• Design new entry points for browsing and re-engagement
+• Design browsing and re-engagement entry points

 The relaunch was designed and shipped over ~4 months post-consolidation.

-Shared platform across brands → limited ability to customize experiences
+Shared multi-brand platform → limited customization

 Reframing the app around discovery